yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/secure_harden_portal.md

     * Firewall configurations.
 For more details see the official documentation of your firewall.
 * Google Analytics - has abnormal detection features.
 Very commonly used and reliable tool.
 For more information, see [Google Analytics Anomaly Detection](https://support.google.com/analytics/answer/7507748?hl=en).
 * Log analysis tools - can be installed to act upon different logs.
 For example, see [Loggly Anomoly Detection](https://www.loggly.com/docs/anomaly-detection/).

+## Define a restrictive Content Security Policy

+The HTTP Content-Security-Policy [CSP] (https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) response header instructs compliant browsers on how they may interact with external sites while in the current context.
+This enables the server to control interactive with code and content from third parties, mitigating some client-side code injection attacks.
+The policy allows the server to specify what connections are permitted for each type of resource - scripts, styles, fonts, etc.

+We recommend you to configure this policy either in your `.htaccess` or virtual host file with least-privilege to allow only those interactions that are explicitly required.

 ## Where to go next